theupdateframework/taps/tap4.md

 number would correspond to the entry for "Django.json" instead of "targets.json" (for the original top-level targets role) in the snapshot metadata.

-Fifth, the client would use only the list of mirrors specified in the trust pinning file to download all target files.
+Fifth, the client uses only the list of mirrors specified in the repository assignments file to download all target files.

 When downloading a metadata or target file from a repository, the client would try contacting every known mirror / URL until the file is found.
 If the file is not found on all mirrors / URLs, the search is aborted, and the client reports to the user that the file is missing.

-## Interpreting the trust pinning file
+## Interpreting the repository assignments file

-Every repository delegation in the trust pinning file shall be interpreted as follows.
+Every assignment in the repository assignments file shall be interpreted as follows.
-Proceeding down the list of delegations in order, if a desired target matches the "paths" attribute, then download and verify metadata from every repository specified in the "repositories" attribute.
+Proceeding down the list of assignments in order, if a desired target matches the "paths" attribute, then download and verify metadata from every repository specified in the "repositories" attribute.
 Ensure that the targets metadata, specifically length and hashes about the target, matches across repositories.
 Custom targets metadata is exempted from this requirement.
 If the targets metadata matches across repositories, return this metadata.
 Otherwise, report the mismatch to the user.
-If all repositories in the current delegation have not signed any metadata about the target, then take one of the following two actions.
+If all repositories in the current assignment have not signed any metadata about the target, then take one of the following two actions.
 If the "terminating" attribute is set to true, report that there is no metadata about the target.
-Otherwise, proceed to similarly interpret the next delegation.
+Otherwise, proceed to similarly interpret the next assignment.

 # Security Analysis

-This TAP allows users to choose different repositories for different targets.
+This TAP allows users to assign targets to one or more repositories.
-However, it does not change the way TUF verifies metadata for a repository.
+However, it does not change the way TUF verifies metadata for any one repository.
-Each repository continues to be treated as it was previously, with TUF performing full validation of the repository metadata.
+Each repository continues to be treated as it was previously, with TUF performing the necessary verification of the repository metadata.

-When using a trust pinning file, users should be aware of the following
-issues:

-- If multiple repositories sign the same targets, then the repositories should coordinate to sign the same targets metadata in order to also avoid accidental denial-of-service attacks.
+In order to avoid accidental denial-of-service attacks when multiple repositories sign the same targets, these repositories should coordinate to sign the same targets metadata.

 # Backwards Compatibility